Chemicals in jewellery and watches

 The lead content in jewellery must be less than 0.05 per cent by weight.

-The use of lead in jewellery was prohibited in 2011.
-Retailers may still be selling jewellery that was made available for sale before the restriction.
+• jewellery placed on the market (imported, sold or conveyed without any compensation) for the first time before 9 October 2013.
 Jewellery sellers must present documents of the jewellery purchase date if the supervisory authority (Tukes) requires it.

 Chromium(VI) in jewellery